turris-cz/user-docs/docs/hw/omnia/serial-boot.md

 You will also need a latest U-Boot image which you can find in
 <https://repo.turris.cz/hbs/omnia/packages/turrispackages/> in package called
-`u-boot-omnia_$VERSION.ipk`.
+`omnia-uboot_$VERSION.ipk`.
 To get the real image out, you need to unpack it twice.
 The outer gziped tarball contains file `data.tar.gz` and inside it in directory `./usr/share/omnia` you can find file uboot-devel which you can use both for booting over the serial line and as an image to be flashed it into